-I was at the WEBE transmitter site recently and took the time to look over transmitter we installed last year:
+I was at the WEBE transmitter site recently and took the time to look over the transmitter we installed last year:

 Overall, I would say that this transmitter has been very reliable.
 We had to install a UPS for the exciter and HD Radio exporter, but that is not a big deal.
 During the first power outage, the exciter went dark first.
 It took longer for the transmitter controller board to lose power, in the interim the controller turned the transmitter power all the way up.
-When the generator came on line 10 seconds later, the transmitter returned to operation at 41.5 KW.
+When the generator came online 10 seconds later, the transmitter returned to operation at 41.5 KW.
 This, in turn, caused one of the other field engineers to freak out and nearly lose his mind (stay away from the brown acid, FYI).

 I installed the UPS a few days later.

-Transmitter power output is 35.3 KW, which is getting into the semi-serious range.
+The transmitter power output is 35.3 KW, which is getting into the semi-serious range.
 The reflected power goes up when it gets warm out and goes down in colder weather.
 Over the winter, it was running about 50 watts.
 Even at 138 watts, that represents 0.004% reflected power.
 The TPO forward goes to the 6 bay, 1/2 wave spaced antenna side mounted, 470 feet (143 meters) AGL.
 The station covers pretty well.